 This course is designed for beginner woodworkers or those new to hand tools.
-You don’t need many tools or much experience to successfully make a spatula.
+You don’t need many tools or much experience to successfully make this spatula.
 However, you will gain great insight into the tools and how to work wood in the process of making it.

 - Wood*: 11″ (280mm) x 2 ¼" (57mm) x ½-⅝" (12-16mm)